 Covid-19 gaming boom boosts Tencent’s profit

-Tencent’s main business of video games is perceived as less vulnerable in any potential crackdown vs its e-commerce and fintech peers
+Tencent, the Chinese gaming and social media giant in which Naspers has a 31% stake, has beat estimates, riding a pandemic-era gaming boom that’s persisted in defiance of an economic downturn.

-Tencent’s revenue and profit beat estimates, riding a pandemic-era gaming boom that’s persisted in defiance of an economic downturn.
+Chinese regulators on Tuesday unveiled detailed guidelines to curtail monopolistic practices among digital platforms, just a week after new restrictions on digital lending triggered the shock suspension of Ant’s $35bn initial public offering (IPO).

-The antitrust rules sparked a $290bn, two-day selloff among Chinese tech titans led by Alibaba, but Tencent’s main business of video games is perceived as less vulnerable in any potential crackdown vs its e-commerce and fintech peers.
+The antitrust rules sparked a $290bn, two-day sell-off among Chinese tech titans led by Alibaba, but Tencent’s main business of video games is perceived as less vulnerable in any potential crackdown against its e-commerce and fintech peers.
 Citigroup and JPMorgan were among brokerages that recommended investors buy Tencent during the sell-off.

 Bloomberg